-Levels for Monitoring Approach to setting and monitoring targets and/or goals

-targets and/or at corporate

-goals level

-Row Company- Targets are To realize our "Environmental mission statement", We have issued a "Bridgestone Group's Long-term Environment Vision" for the year 2050 and have set a goal to be in balance with

-1 wide monitored nature for 2050 and beyond.
-In order to achieve this goal, we set our quantitative company-wide 2020 target for the reduction of water withdrawal, and we continue monitoring.
-Since

-targets at the water is the geographically uneven distributed resource, in setting up the group target, each business set its own individual target taking into account local situations and

-and goals corporate characteristics of each business first of all.
+Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row 1 Company- wide targets and goals Business level specific targets and/or goals Site/facility specific targets and/or goals specific targets and/or goals monitored at the corporate level Goals are monitored at the corporate level level < Approach to setting water-related targets > To realize our "Environmental mission statement", We have issued a "Bridgestone Group's Long-term Environment Vision" for the year 2050 and have set a goal to be in balance with nature for 2050 and beyond.
+In order to achieve this goal, we have set our quantitative company-wide 2020 target for the reduction of water withdrawal, and have continued to monitor the result.
+We achieved the target ahead of schedule in 2017, and have achieved further reductions since then, we missed the target in 2020 due to worsening of the intensity as a result of a significant decrease in production volume due to COVID-19.
+Since water is the geographically uneven distributed resource, in setting by the 2020 target, each business set its own individual target taking into account local situations and characteristics of each business first of all.
 After that, we set the company-wide target.
-Every year, we monitor the performance against site specific targets, business level specific

-Business level targets and company-wide target and make use of them in further reduction activities.
-We believe that this goal & target, and efforts towards them will definitely contribute to SDGs'

-level Goals are Goal 6, "Ensure availability and sustainable management of water and sanitation for all".

-specific monitored

-targets at the

-and/or corporate

-goals level

-Site/facility

-specific

-targets

-and/or

-goals
+In setting Milestone 2030, we focused on water stress areas in particular, "Execute water stewardship plan at manufacturing facilities in water stress areas by 2030" was positioned as a Focused target, and the following two are the Key actions.
+1. Create and implement water stewardship plans based on Water Stewardship Policy (policies related to the responsible use of water), 2.
+Continuous improvement (1) of water withdrawal intensity.
+1: Continuous improvement is ongoing efforts to improve environmental performance year by year (such as 1% improvement) thorough PDCA cycle. < Approach to monitoring water-related targets > Every year until 2020, we have been monitoring our performance against site specific, business level specific targets and company-wide target to help drive further reduction activities.
+We believe that this goal & target, and efforts towards them will definitely contribute to SDGs' Goal 6, "Ensure availability and sustainable management of water and sanitation for all".